Why is My Hip Hurting When I Walk?

 It’s not uncommon for your hips to become sore after a long day of physical activity or even from sitting at a desk for too long.
 This kind of pain is temporary and usually goes away after a day or two of rest.
 However, some hip pain is more serious.

 If you frequently experience hip joint pain when walking, you should learn more about its potential causes.
-Knowing what causes this kind of hip pain can help you better understand why you may need treatment from a health care professional.
+Knowing what causes pain in the hips when walking can help you better understand why you may need treatment from a health care professional.